Slow Cooker Cheese Grits – creamy, smooth, and rich, try the Slow Cooker Cheese Grits with fish, shrimp, crab, beef, or pork.

 What are grits?

 If you’re from the South, you know what grits are.
 Almost everyone has them in their pantry.
 A funny story, I was having a girls’ night at a ‘nicer’ restaurant.
 Polenta was the side dish for one of the recipes.
 My friends asked, “What is polenta?”
-My reply, “grits”.
-Yes, basically polenta and grits are the same things.
+My reply was, “grits”.
+Yes, polenta and grits are the same things.
 However, polenta is a little pricey, and grits are dirt cheap!
 For real!

 Growing up, I only had grits for breakfast.
 But, they have moved beyond breakfast food and beyond being the poor man’s food.
 Some of the most prestigious restaurants in the South pair grits with shrimp, fish, and short ribs as a dinner entrée.